wofsauge/IsaacDocs/docs/Sprite.md

 ### Render () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void Render ( [Vector](Vector.md) Position, [Vector](Vector.md) [Vector](Vector.md) TopLeftClamp = Vector.Zero, [Vector](Vector.md) BottomRightClamp = Vector.Zero ) {: .copyable aria-label='Functions' }
-Renders the sprite object at a given screen position, where (0,0) is the top left of the screen.
+Renders the sprite object at a given screen position, where (0, 0) is the top left corner of the screen.

-This function needs to be called every frame.
-For example in the MC_POST_RENDER callback.
+In order for the sprite to be drawn, this function needs to be called on every render frame.
+(For example in the `MC_POST_RENDER` callback.)

 TopLeftClamp and BottomRightClamp can be used to crop the sprite.